 |The Frances Shores Meginnis Award

-Established in 2016, this award is to be given to a graduating senior who has overcome challenges and is showing great promise as a scholar in either Literature, Language, History, Drama, Art or Music.
+Established in 2016, this award is given to a graduating senior who, despite challenges, shows great promise as a scholar in either Literature, Language, History, Drama, Art or Music.

 This award honors Ms. Frances Shores Meginnis, an educator fondly recalled by many of the students she taught during her 14 years at Towson High School.
 Hers were lessons in life, as well as in literature and writing.